ericvolp12/practical-observability/src/observability/metrics/instrumenting_go.md

 #### Expanding our Instrumentation

 Let's add the additional metrics we discussed, we're still interested in understanding the response time for each endpoint as well as the status code of each request.
-We'll want to move our instrumentation to

-We could add an additional label to our existing `CounterVec` to record the status code of responses as follows:
+We can add an additional label to our existing `CounterVec` to record the status code of responses as follows:

 ```go
 //...